gelbphoenix/libre-workspace-addon-template/README.md

   - update_env.sh
 ```

 Now you can edit the script files and the config file.
-Make also sure to add an picture in either png/svg/jpg or webp format and a LICENSE if you want to distribute your addon.
+Also you can add patches for your addon. _These are optional._ Make also sure to add an picture in either png/svg/jpg or webp format and a LICENSE if you want to distribute your addon.
 (The Apache 2.0 licence is recommended <https://www.apache.org/licenses/LICENSE-2.0.html#apply>)

 **IMPORTANT: Please check the [documentation of Libre Workspace](https://docs.libre-workspace.org) for the example with an NocoDB addon**

-The example of the structure of an distributed addon would look like this:
+An example of the structure of an distributed addon would look like this:

 ```
 testaddon/
+  - patches/
+    - 1994-01-01_replace_abc_with_xyz.sh
   - testaddon.conf
   - setup_testaddon.sh
   - update_testaddon.sh